VC: Viewer Context and Principal

 One of the most important Ent Framework traits is that it always knows, "who" is sending some read/write query to the database, and is able to check permissions.
 Typically, that "who" is a user who opens a web page, or on behalf of whom a background worker job is running, but it can be any other Principal.
 This mechanism is quite different from traditional database abstraction layers or ORMs, which typically lack awareness of the specific user on whose behalf the queries are executed.

-To send a query, you must always have an instance of class in hand (stands for Viewer Context).
+To send a query, you must always have an instance of VC class in hand (stands for Viewer Context).
 The most important property in a VC is principal

 , it's a string which identifies the party who's acting.
 Typically, we store some user ID in vc.principal